-The speed of angr as an analysis tool or emulator is greatly handicapped by the fact that it is written in python.
-Regardless, there are a lot of optimizations and tweaks you can use to make angr faster.
+The performance of angr as an analysis tool or emulator is greatly handicapped by the fact that lots of it is written in python.
+Regardless, there are a lot of optimizations and tweaks you can use to make angr faster and lighter.

 Pypy is an alternate python interpreter that performs optimized jitting of python code.